The Children of Lir: A Fascinating Irish Legend

 Goddess Brigit Tuatha de Danann imbolc Celtic Festivals

-Goddess Brigit of the Tuatha de Danann, one of the most popular ancient deities
+Goddess Brigit of the Tuatha de Danann, one of the most famous ancient deities

 The emergence of Christianity and the fact that monks were the first to record Celtic tales have created many Christian myths with distinct Celtic elements.
-These stories include Saint Patrick banishing demons from Croagh Patrick and casting out snakes (who were important beings to pagan druids) from Ireland and even Saint Brigid’s magical cloak.
+These stories include Saint Patrick banishing demons from Croagh Patrick, casting out snakes (who were important beings to pagan druids) from Ireland, and even Saint Brigid’s magical cloak.

 There are countless Irish legends; however, some of them have risen to international popularity, like the tales of The Children of Lir and Saint Patrick.
 Some people claim that there is a connection between the two legends.
 However, all of the Irish stories have various twists and endings.